TaskLens: Generating Task-Conditioned Scaffolded Interfaces for Learning Professional Creative Software: Discussion

 To allow creative needs that step outside routine workflows, a scaffolded interface can act as a serendipity engine that encourages exploration.
 For instance, it can suggest unusual tool pairings based on deeper function relationships or highlight rarely used but relevant tools.
 This can be powered by LLMs, which use the user's current state and project context to generate uncommon operations or workflows.
 We explore this potential by implementing scaffolded interface variations adapted to multiple creative demands, as shown in Appendix~\ref{sec:interface_variations}.

-\textbf{Scaffolded interface meta-layer for cross-software workflows.} An enthusiasm by our expert users was using the scaffolded interface generation method in multiple software platforms.
+\textbf{Scaffolded interface meta-layer for cross-software workflows.} An enthusiasm by our expert users was using the task-conditioned scaffolded interface generation method in multiple software platforms.
 Experts highlighted the transferable task-aware, concept-driven UI design for task efficiency, using the scaffolded interface as a meta-layer to bridge different applications.
 Imagine that end users could design their own scaffolded interface built upon the tools they frequently use.
 Instead of learning a new interface for every software, they could keep this consistent interface that maps familiar tools to different underlying software.
-Such a interface could help improve cross-software workflows as many complex projects require switching between multiple applications, and create a unified experience, reducing the effort required by switching contexts.
+Such an interface could help improve cross-software workflows as many complex projects require switching between multiple applications, and create a unified experience, reducing the effort required by switching contexts.
 In addition, this scaffolded interface meta-layer can help users stay focused on learning fundamental concepts and operations instead of spending significant efforts on learning each software's new interface.
-The implementation of this idea would require technical efforts to map concepts and operations to different underlying software, but the potential to simplify cross-platform workflows can make it interesting to explore for future research.
+We demonstrate this possibility by implementing scaffolded UIs for our user study tasks (UV unwrapping and walk cycle animation) in an additional professional software tool, Maya, and the results are available in Appendix~\ref{sec:interface_maya}.

+However, extending scaffolded UIs to broader domains and more varied tasks introduces foreseeable challenges.
+Tasks that are exploratory or open-ended in nature, e.g., freeform sculpting or experimental compositing, may resist the structured workflow decomposition that our current scaffolding relies on, and a constrained meta-layer could suppress the creative divergence these workflows demand.
+Additionally, maintaining semantic consistency across software platforms requires robust mappings between conceptually equivalent but operationally distinct tools, which may not always exist or may break as underlying applications evolve independently.